NEBRASKA.STATERECORDS.ORG IS A PRIVATELY OWNED WEBSITE THAT IS NOT OWNED OR OPERATED BY ANY STATE GOVERNMENT AGENCY.

 Are Nebraska Court Records Public?

 The Nebraska Public Records Law permits all citizens of the state and all other interested persons to inspect and obtain copies of public records of government bodies.
 Consequently, qualified individuals can request and obtain Nebraska court records being public records, except they are not subject to public disclosure.
 Public records include all documents, irrespective of their physical forms, generated by government officials while performing their duties to the public.
 The Nebraska Public Records Law applies to all the branches of government at all levels (local and state).
-It is not mandatory for persons who seek to obtain Nebraska public records to state the purpose of making such requests.
+It is optional for persons who seek to obtain Nebraska public records to state the purpose of making such requests.
 They are also not limited to the use of obtained records. § 84-712.03 of the Nebraska Revised Statutes authorizes anyone denied access to Nebraska public records to petition the state Attorney General.
 The essence is to determine if such documents are exempt from public disclosure or whether the custodian is not complying with the provisions of the Public Records Law.
 The following are some exceptions of the exceptions to Nebraska Public Records Law:

 • Law enforcement investigations